 The expiration date for a Shelf Life Check is specified by the Check's ExpirationDate property.

 Dates for a Shelf Life Tokens are configured as strings, in one of two formats:

 A date relative to the date Dotfuscator generated the Token, specified as an integer indicating the number of days.

 For instance, if Dotfuscator generates the Token on August 1, 2017, and the application should expire on August 31, 2017, the expiration date can be written as either

 Having a Shelf Life Check notify the application code is a feature exclusive to Dotfuscator Professional.

 Shelf Life Checks do not support Check Actions.
 A configuration equivalent to the use of the Exit Action can be done by setting the ExpirationNotificationSinkElement property of the Check to DefaultAction.

 When a Shelf Life Check with this configuration detects expired application usage, it will cause the application to exit immediately with exit code 0.

 Dotfuscator can inject Shelf Life Checks into all .NET assemblies except for the following:

 To test how the Shelf Life Checks injected into your application react to expired application usage, the simplest method is to temporarily configure the Checks with the expiration dates in the past.
 Be sure to exercise all locations of your Shelf Life Checks.
-Once you have tested that the application acts as it should when it is expired, you will need to change the dates back to their intended values before building the project for distribution.
+Once you have tested that the application acts as it should when it is expired, you will need to change the dates back to their intended values before building for distribution.